-Check both your cold and hot water.
+Locating the rust source is the first step in eliminating it.
 Fill a glass with water from a cold tap only, and observe its appearance.
 Does it look rusty?
 If you’re not sure, you can taste it.
-Rust will give the water a metallic taste, but a sip hurt you unless you have a rare disorder called hemochromatosis.
+Rust will give the water a metallic taste, but a sip won’t hurt you unless you have a rare disorder called hemochromatosis.